Flexible display: Xiaomi

 In January 2019, Chinese manufacturer Xiaomi showed a foldable smartphone prototype.
 CEO Lin Bin of Xiaomi demoed the device in a video on the Weibo social network.
 The device features a large foldable display that curves 180 degrees inwards on two sides.
-The tablet turns into a smartphone, with a screen diagonal of 4,5 inch, adjusting the user interface on the fly.
+The tablet turns into a smartphone, with a screen diagonal of 4.5", adjusting the user interface on the fly.

 Advantages

-Flexible displays have many advantages over glass: better durability, lighter weight, thinner as plastic, and can be perfectly curved and used in many devices.
-Moreover, the major difference between glass and rollable display is that the display area of a rollable display can be bigger than the device itself; If a flexible device measuring, for example, 5 inches in diagonal and a roll of 7.5mm, it can be stored in a device smaller than the screen itself and close to 15mm in thickness.
+Flexible displays have many advantages over non-bendable displays: having better durability, lighter weight, a thinner form, and can be perfectly curved and used in many devices.
+Moreover, the major difference between a non-bendable display and a rollable display is that the display area of a rollable display can be bigger than the device itself; If a flexible device measuring, for example, 5 inches in diagonal and a roll of 7.5mm, it can be stored in a device smaller than the screen itself and close to 15mm in thickness.

-Authentication Methods

-Flexible screens can open the doors to novel and alternative authentication schemes by emphasizing the interaction between the user and the touch screen.
-In “Bend Passwords: Using Gestures to Authenticate on Flexible Devices,” the authors introduce a new method called Bend Passwords where users perform bending gestures and deform the touch screen to unlock the phone.
-Their work and research points to Bend Passwords possibly becoming a new way to keep smartphones secure alongside the popularization of flexible displays.

 Technical details

 Electronic paper

-Flexible displays using electronic paper technology commonly use Electrophoretic or Electrowetting technologies.
-However, each type of flexible electronic paper vary in specification due to different implementation techniques by different companies.
+Flexible displays that use electronic paper technology commonly use Electrophoretic or Electrowetting technologies.
+However, each type of flexible electronic paper varies in specification due to different implementation techniques by different companies.